facebookresearch/Mephisto/examples/static_react_task/README.md

 #### Adding taskConfig

-You can also pass an additional dict under the key `task_config` as a part of `extra_args` to populate the frontend's `taskConfig` with those values for every task in a run.
+You can also pass an additional dict under the key `task_config` as a part of `SharedStaticTaskState` to populate the frontend's `taskConfig` with those values for every task in a run.

 ### Getting data back
 From within the frontend, any call to the `handleSubmit` method will store the data in any object passed as an argument to the local filestorage: